DATA PROCESSING AGREEMENT

 2 DEFINITIONS

-• Allshares Group” means any entity within the group of companies having Allshares Oy as ultimate parent company.
+• Allshares Group” means any entity within the group of companies having Allshares Oy as the ultimate parent company.

-(b) “Personal Data” means any information relating to an identified or identifiable natural person, hereinafter ”Data Subject”; an identifiable natural person is one who can be identified, directly or indirectly, in particular by reference to an identifier such as a name, an identification number, location data, an online identifier or to one or more factors specific to the physical, physiological, genetic, mental, economic, cultural or social identity of that natural person.
+• Personal Data” means any information relating to an identified or identifiable natural person, hereinafter ”Data Subject”; an identifiable natural person is one who can be identified, directly or indirectly, in particular by reference to an identifier such as a name, an identification number, location data, an online identifier or to one or more factors specific to the physical, physiological, genetic, mental, economic, cultural or social identity of that natural person.

-(c) “Processing” means any operation or set of operation which is performed on Personal Data or sets of Personal Data using automated means or manually, such as data collection, recording, organization, structuring, storage, adaptation or alteration, retrieval, consultation, use, disclosure by transmission, dissemination or otherwise making available, alignment or combination, restriction, erasure or destruction.
+• Processing” means any operation or set of operation which is performed on Personal Data or sets of Personal Data using automated means or manually, such as data collection, recording, organization, structuring, storage, adaptation or alteration, retrieval, consultation, use, disclosure by transmission, dissemination or otherwise making available, alignment or combination, restriction, erasure or destruction.

-(d) “Processor” means Allshares Oy, who will Process Personal Data on behalf of the Controller based on the Agreement.
+• Processor” means the legal entity within Allshares Group indicated in the Agreement, who will Process Personal Data on behalf of the Controller based on the Agreement.

 4 SUB-PROCESSORS